tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Video-Search/quickstarts/nodejs.md

 ms.topic: quickstart
 ms.date: 06/26/2019
 ms.author: aahi
-ms.openlocfilehash: 786302b882fbd59932af17ccc6a390fa41b30ac9
+ms.openlocfilehash: e9d7aeabceb77597d826d6c76dbdddc625ad45cc
-ms.sourcegitcommit: 13a289ba57cfae728831e6d38b7f82dae165e59d
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 08/09/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "68932961"
+ms.locfileid: "74383814"
 ---
-# <a name="quickstart-search-for-videos-using-the-bing-video-search-rest-api-and-nodejs"></a>Gyors útmutató: Videók keresése a Bing Video Search REST API és a Node. js használatával
+# <a name="quickstart-search-for-videos-using-the-bing-video-search-rest-api-and-nodejs"></a>Quickstart: Search for videos using the Bing Video Search REST API and Node.js

-Ezzel a rövid útmutatóval elvégezheti az első hívását a Bing Video Search API, és megtekintheti a JSON-válasz keresési eredményét.
-Ez az egyszerű JavaScript-alkalmazás egy HTTP-videó keresési lekérdezést küld az API-nak, és megjeleníti a választ.
-Habár ez az alkalmazás JavaScript nyelven íródott, és a Node. js-t használja, az API egy REST-alapú webszolgáltatás, amely kompatibilis a legtöbb programozási nyelvvel.
+Use this quickstart to make your first call to the Bing Video Search API and view a search result from the JSON response.
+This simple JavaScript application sends an HTTP video search query to the API, and displays the response.
+While this application is written in JavaScript and uses Node.js, the API is a RESTful Web service compatible with most programming languages.
 A minta forráskódja további hibakezeléssel és kódmegjegyzésekkel együtt elérhető a [GitHubon](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/nodejs/Search/BingVideoSearchv7.js).

 ## <a name="prerequisites"></a>Előfeltételek

 * [Node.js](https://nodejs.org/en/download/)

-* A JavaScript kérési modulja
+* The Request module for JavaScript
-    * Ezt a modult a következő használatával telepítheti`npm install request`
+    * You can install this module using `npm install request`

 [!INCLUDE [cognitive-services-bing-video-search-signup-requirements](../../../../includes/cognitive-services-bing-video-search-signup-requirements.md)]

-## <a name="initialize-the-application"></a>Az alkalmazás inicializálása
+## <a name="initialize-the-application"></a>Initialize the application

-1. Hozzon létre egy új JavaScript-fájlt a kedvenc IDE vagy szerkesztőben. Állítsa be a korlátozást, és adja hozzá a következő követelményt:
+1. Create a new JavaScript file in your favorite IDE or editor.
+Set the strictness and add the following requirement:

     ```javascript
     'use strict';
     let https = require('https');
     ```

-2. Hozzon létre változókat az API-végponthoz, az előfizetési kulcshoz és a keresési kifejezéshez.
+2. Create variables for your API endpoint, subscription key, and your search term.

     ```javascript
     let subscriptionKey = 'enter key here';